kaz-utashiro/greple/README.md

 Limit the match area strictly.

 By default, __--block__, __--inside__, __--outside__ option allows
 partial match within the specified area.
-For example,
+For instance,

     greple --inside and command